 The compensation package applicable to Executives in Level IV to VII was fixed and governed based on the periodical industry level settlements under IBA pattern.
 To make the Compensation Structure market driven and competitive, a new performance based compensation package called "Grander Compensation Package" has been introduced for Executives in Level IV and above with effect from May 01, 2017 which consists of both fixed and variable compensation.
-The Compensation Package of Executives under Non Grander Compensation Package comprises of fixed compensation (determined based on the relevant factors such as industry standards, the exposure, skill sets, talent and qualification attained by the official over his/her career span) and variable compensation (comprising of cash, share-linked instruments, or a mix of both cash and sharelinked instruments).
+The Compensation Package of Executives under Non Grander Compensation Package comprises of fixed compensation (determined based on the relevant factors such as industry standards, the exposure, skill sets, talent and qualification attained by the official over his/her career span) and variable compensation (comprising of cash, share-linked instruments).